p6technologies/interview-assignment/README.md

 ### Submitting your work

-When you have completed the assignment, you can submit your fork [by scheduling a follow-up interview](https://calendly.com/andrew-hite/technical-interview).
-The final step of the Calendly booking process will include a prompt to enter URL of your fork.
+When you have completed the assignment, you can submit your fork [by scheduling a follow-up interview](https://app.usemotion.com/meet/andyhite/technical-interview).
+The final step of the booking process will include a prompt to enter URL of your fork.
 During the follow-up interview we will review your submission and dig deeper into your implementation of the project.

+Schedule your follow-up interview here: [https://app.usemotion.com/meet/andyhite/technical-interview](https://app.usemotion.com/meet/andyhite/technical-interview)

 ---